 Karen: Pregnant pause…Next stop: your grandparents.
 Even if the millennials noticed you, they will forget and delete you soon enough.

 Being on Connor again reawakens an uncomfortable memory, which forces me to watch a rerun of a near-death experience that occurred on this very pavement.
-The éminence grisé of the Crash Series himself, alive then, might have been tuned to an evening news report about a teen trapped in the back seat of a daredevil friend’s Oldsmobile.
-If local, non-fatal, non-crashes made national headlines!
+If local, non-fatal, non-crashes made national headlines, the éminence grisé of the Crash Series himself, alive then, might have been tuned to an evening news report about a white-knuckled teen in the back seat of a daredevil friend’s speeding Oldsmobile.
 My metaphorical rearview mirror (hindsight) allows me to see the brush with death as my first, small glimmer of the fragility of life.
 Karen jolts me into the present.

 Karen: Watch where you’re going!